-I’m approved by the Texas State Board of Examiners of Professional Counselors to provide supervision to LPC interns who have acquired a temporary license.
+I’m approved by the Texas State Board of Examiners of Professional Counselors to provide supervision to LPC Associates who have acquired a temporary license.

-My supervision practice is currently capped at 6 Interns.
+My supervision practice is currently capped at 6 Associates.

 We will alternate weeks meeting individually and as a group.
 This will allow for an optimum balance of quality one-on-one attention along with peer support and case presentations to expand your potential for learning.

-My interns are required to do their own personal work during this time, and participate in at least one major training (eg IFS Level 1, EMDR, ACT, etc.).
+My associates are required to do their own personal work during this time, and encouraged to participate in at least one major training (eg IFS Level 1, EMDR, ACT, Somatic Experiencing, NARM, etc.).

-I’m also looking for interns whose primary goal is to develop their own private practice.
+I’m also looking for associates whose primary goal is to develop their own private practice.

 I provide space, a road map, guidance, and support to help you establish and grow your practice, so that when you are fully licensed, you’re ready to launch out on your own.